jparrill/hypershift-disconnected/docs/content/common/mce/agentserviceconfig.md

-This Agent Service Config object it's part of the Assisted Service addon included in MCE/ACM.
-It's in charge of the Baremetal cluster deployment and if the addon is enabled, you will need to deploy an operand (CRD) called `AgentServiceConfig` in order to configuring it.
+The Agent Service Config object is an essential component of the Assisted Service addon included in MCE/ACM, responsible for Baremetal cluster deployment.
+When the addon is enabled, you must deploy an operand (CRD) named `AgentServiceConfig` to configure it.

 ## Agent Service Config Objects

-The CRD is described [here](https://github.com/openshift/assisted-service/blob/master/docs/operator.md#creating-an-agentserviceconfig-resource) and we will focus on the main part to make it work in disconnected environments.
+You can find the CRD described [here](https://github.com/openshift/assisted-service/blob/master/docs/operator.md#creating-an-agentserviceconfig-resource).
+In this context, we will focus on the main aspects to ensure its functionality in disconnected environments.

-Also, to configure Multicluster Engine to work properly in a disconnected environment, we need to include some additional ConfigMaps.
+In addition to configuring the Agent Service Config, to ensure that Multicluster Engine functions properly in a disconnected environment, we need to include some additional ConfigMaps.

-### Custom Registries configuration
+### Custom Registries Configuration

-This ConfigMap contains the disconnected details to customize the deployment.
+This ConfigMap contains the disconnected details necessary to customize the deployment.

 ```yaml
 ---